 Fitchburg State has three fraternities and three sororities on campus:

 The Leadership Development program enhances students’ post-graduation marketability.
 We provide opportunities for students to work on their teamwork, communication, decision making, and organizational skills, to name a few.
 Some examples include a Emerging Leaders Retreat and the Falcon Certification Program.
 We also have a chapter of the National Society of Leadership and Success (NSLS) that students with a 2.7GPA or higher can take part in.

-The Volunteer Center on campus is home to our Falcon Bazaar and Professional Clothing Closet.
+The Fitchburg Community Outreach Center (formerly the Volunteer Center) on campus is home to our Falcon Bazaar and Professional Clothing Closet.
 Here, students can “shop” (for free) for food/necessities and/or professional clothing for internships or interviews.
 We also offer a program called “Swipe it Forward” where students can donate one of their “guest” meal swipes to a student in need.
 You can access a list of local food pantries here.
-The Volunteer Center also oversees multiple volunteer opportunities in the Fitchburg and surrounding areas.
+The FCOC also oversees multiple volunteer opportunities in the Fitchburg and surrounding areas.